srayner/argon/docs/getting-started.md

 # Getting Started

-Welcome to the `Agon` project!
-This guide will walk you through setting up the project on your local machine.
+Welcome to the `Argon` project!
+This guide will walk you through setting up the project on your local development machine.

 ## Prerequisites